edwinsteele/wordspeak.org/posts/creative-outlets.rst

 noble, valuable and satisfying pursuit.
-I spend many hours each week writing email yet I rarely have the luxury of crafting and polishing, so I choose to write and re-write the few words that appear here - it gives me a chance to perfect.
+I spend many hours each week writing email yet I rarely have the luxury of crafting and polishing, so I choose to write and re-write the few words that appear here - it gives me a chance to perfect the text.
 The degree of polish given to the words is completely disproportionate to the number of readers or the topic, but hobbies are rarely rational undertakings, are they?

 As long as it's satisfying and I have a little spare time, I'll keep writing, and if I have extra time, I'll even write a little less.